Michelangelo’s ‘secret room’ in Florence to open for visitors

 [Source: Reuters]

 A former coal cellar where the great Renaissance artist Michelangelo is thought to have hidden to escape from a furious pope will open to the public on Nov.
-15, a museum in Florence said on Tuesday.
+15, a museum in Florence said.

 Michelangelo’s “secret room” is located inside the Museum of the Medici Chapels and contains charcoal sketches of human figures which have been attributed to the artist, who is said to have taken refuge there in 1530.